 Many countries, including France, Austria, Belgium, Denmark, Germany and Spain all have their own unique sticker system, so it’s worth taking a look at the Green-Zones website well before driving in any of these countries.

-With that in mind, regulations vary from country-to-country, and most offer exemptions for classic cars, which are those defined as being over 30 years old and registered in an EU or European Economic Area country.
+Regulations vary from country-to-country, and most offer exemptions for classic cars, which are those defined as being over 30 years old and registered in an EU or European Economic Area country.

 Currently, UK-registered cars driving in EU and EEA countries are required to have a GB sticker stuck to the back of their car, unless the vehicle is fitted with a Euro plate.
+This is set to change.

-But if the UK leaves the EU without a deal, UK-registered cars will be required to display a GB sticker, even if they’re fitted with a Euro plate.
+After 31st December 2020, UK-registered cars will be required to display a GB sticker, even if they’re fitted with a Euro plate.

 However, if you replace your car’s Euro plate with a number plate that features the GB sign without the EU flag, you won’t be required to use a GB sticker.